Congress of World Azerbaijanis

-The Congress of World Azerbaijanis or World Azerbaijani Congress (WAC) is a pan-Turkist organization that reconvenes every five years.
+The Congress of World Azerbaijanis or World Azerbaijani Congress (WAC, Dünya Azərbaycanlılarının Qurultayı) is a pan-Turkist organization that reconvenes every five years.
 It was founded in 2001 in Baku, the capital of the Republic of Azerbaijan, by decree of former president Heydar Aliyev.
 It was founded to present the Republic of Azerbaijan as the homeland of the entire Azerbaijani diaspora.

-The organization has occasionally met with the separatist South Azerbaijan National Liberation Movement (SANLM) in Baku.
+While Ilham Aliyev has attempted to dismiss claims that his government is taking any anti-Iranian ethnic nationalist positions, the Iranian government and groups like Iranian nationalist circles, especially Iranian Azerbaijanis, are dubious about the intentions of the Azerbaijani government due to the ongoing actions of irredentist elements like the Congress of World Azerbaijanis and the support that they receive from Azerbaijani authorities, both state and non-state.

+The Azerbaijani government has occasionally invited Iranian separatist pan-Turks to attend the Congress' meetings, including members of the South Azerbaijan National Liberation Movement (SANLM).
+In the April 2022 edition held in Shusha, such Turkey-based separatists were invited to attend the event.
+Earlier, in 2008, under the influence of strong Iranian objections, they were not invited.
+In 2023, they were once again invited by the Azerbaijani government.

 1st Congress of World Azerbaijanis

 The 1st Congress of World Azerbaijanis was held in Baku on 9–10 November 2001 under the Decree No. 724 of the Azerbaijani President dated May 23, 2001.
-Members of the World Azerbaijanis Coordinating Council were determined at the congress and Heydar Aliyev was elected as Chairman of the Council.
+Members of the World Azerbaijanis Coordinating Council were determined at the congress and Heydar Aliyev was elected as Chairman of the council.
 At the congress, the goal of a united Azerbaijan was proclaimed as its main objective.

 Participants

 406 delegates and 63 guests participated in the First Congress of World Azerbaijanis, representing more than 200 organizations consisting of Azerbaijanis living in 36 foreign countries.
 Participants of the conference were representatives of US, Turkey, Russia, Great Britain, Canada, Germany, France, Georgia, Austria, Romania, Switzerland, Australia, Uzbekistan, Ukraine, Estonia, Latvia, Moldova, Kazakhstan, Denmark, Netherlands, Finland, Belarus, Israel and other countries.
 The Congress of Azerbaijan was represented by 702 delegates from 25 political parties and 844 guests from more than 130 different state and public organizations, scientific, educational, cultural and other creative organizations.